-Now we are advocating for a full-time Parent Navigator program to orient parents, facilitate communication between parents and other stakeholders, and provide one-on-one support for all families who request it.
-Our parent navigators would be parents who have traversed the system themselves, trained by Ubuntu to be peer educators.
+We have successfully established the Parent Navigator Program at the Juvenile Court.
+Two Parent Navigators are present to orient parents, facilitate communication between parents and other stakeholders, and provide one-on-one support for all families who request it.
+Our parent navigators are parents who have traversed the system themselves, trained by Ubuntu to be peer educators.

-- Empower parents to successfully advocate for their children and participate in their children’s plan
+- Empowers parents to successfully advocate for their children and participate in their children’s plan

-- Expedite the court docket to avoid unnecessary delays
+- Expedites the court docket to avoid unnecessary delays

-- Create trust between the community and the courts
+- Creates trust between the community and the courts

-- Give parents job skills that will allow them to compete for positions that involve public speaking and facilitation
+- Gives parents job skills that will allow them to compete for positions that involve public speaking and facilitation